-15.7.3 DEAD-TIME RANGES
+14.7.2 DEAD-TIME RANGES

-The amount of dead time provided by each dead-time unit is selected by specifying the input clock prescaler value and a 6-bit unsigned value.
-The amount of dead time provided by each unit may be set independently.
+The amount of dead time provided by the dead-time unit is selected by specifying the input clock prescaler value and a 6-bit unsigned value.

 Four input clock prescaler selections have been provided to allow a suitable range of dead times, based on the device operating frequency.
-The clock prescaler option may be selected independently for each of the two dead-time values.
-The dead-time clock prescaler values are selected using the DTAPS<1:0> and DTBPS<1:0> control bits in the DTCON1 SFR.
-One of four clock prescaler options (TCY, 2 TCY, 4 TCY or 8 TCY) may be selected for each of the dead-time values.
+The dead-time clock prescaler value is selected using the DTAPS<1:0> and DTBPS<1:0> control bits in the DTCON1 SFR.
+One of four clock prescaler options (Tcy, 2 Tcy, 4 Tcy or 8 Tcy) is selected for the dead-time value.

-After the prescaler values are selected, the dead time for each unit is adjusted by loading two 6-bit unsigned values into the DTCON1 SFR.
+After the prescaler value is selected, the dead time is adjusted by loading a 6-bit unsigned value into the DTCON1 SFR.

-The dead-time unit prescalers are cleared on the following events:
+The dead-time unit prescaler is cleared on the following events:

-- On a load of the down timer due to a duty cycle comparison edge event. - On a write to the DTCON1 or DTCON2 registers. - On any device Reset.
+- On a load of the down timer due to a duty cycle comparison edge event.

+- On a write to the DTCON1 register.

+- · On any device Reset.